 Firstly, it ensures drivers are well rested when operating their vehicles, protecting both their own safety and that of other road users.
 Secondly, it promotes healthy competition, as no company can aim to get an advantage over their competitors by forcing their drivers to work excessively long schedules.

-What is a tachograph device?
+What is a digital tachograph device?

-While analogue tachographs have been in use since the 1950s, all qualifying vehicles manufactured in the EU since 2005 have been required by law to be fitted with a digital tachograph device.
+While analogue tachographs have been in use since the 1950s, all qualifying vehicles manufactured in the EU since 2006 have been required by law to be fitted with a digital tachograph device.

 Who gets penalised?

-If it is found that a company is not complying with drivers’ hours regulation, it can be fined and, in some cases, those involved can be jailed.
+If it is found that a company is not complying with drivers’ hours rules, it can be fined and, in some cases, those involved can be jailed.
 Also, the license to operate may be revoked.
 Companies, fleet managers and drivers may all be held accountable when a transgression has been proven.
-The employee responsible for scheduling, in particular, could be liable when work has not been properly timetabled, while the fleet manager could be liable if appropriate training has not been given to drivers or standard working time checks were not being done.
+The employee responsible for scheduling, in particular, could be liable when work has not been properly timetabled, while the fleet manager could be liable if appropriate training has not been given to drivers or standard working time checks weren't being done.

 On driving times

-The regulation specifies how long your drivers can stay on the road in two week, one week and one day periods.
+The regulation specifies how long your drivers can stay on the road in two-week, one week and one day periods.